 If you have a difficult time taking your meds consistently, Clements says these reminder tips may help:

 - Set an alarm on your phone as a reminder.

 - Make the alarm difficult to ignore — bright with lots of emojis.

 - Get a timer top for your prescription bottle that tells you the last time you opened it.

 - Ask your doctor and insurance provider if they’ll cover a 90-day supply.

-If they don’t, it might be helpful to reassess what’s throwing you off, says Matlen.
-Maybe your meds have stopped working for you or you’re experiencing symptoms of another condition.
+If they don’t, and you feel your adult ADHD symptoms are worsening, it might be helpful to reassess what’s throwing you off, says Matlen.

 Talking with a therapist, ADHD coach, or another health professional may be of great support during these times.